-He took a glimpse into the mirror.
-What he saw was no big surprise: Big green eyes, small lips.
+He took a glimpse into the mirror: Wide eyes, small lips.
 12 wrinkles on his forehead.
-He had taken this process many times before.
-Simply look into the mirror.
-See what’s still there.
-And ask himself one single question: What kind of drummer do you want to be?
+He had done it many times before.
+Simply looking into the mirror.
+See what’s there.
+And ask one single question: What kind of drummer do you want to be?

 Does it ring a bell?